gaehlerm/SoftwareEngineering/README.md

 # 38. Comments

 "Code is like humor.
-When you have to explain it, it’s bad." – Cory House
+When you have to explain it, it's bad." – Cory House

-As a very short rule of thumb, comments should not explain *what* a piece of code does, but *why*. *What* can be understood by looking at the code.
+As a very short rule of thumb, comments should not explain *what* a piece of code does, but *why*. *What* can be understood by examining the code.
 With the *why*, this is not possible.
-Was the code written because of some ticket?
-Add a comment.
+Was the code written in response to a specific ticket?
+Add a comment and with the ticket number.

-Comments are a very double-edged sword.
-While they may be useful at times, they are also a liability.
-You always have to make sure you keep them up to date as you have to any piece of documentation.
-Additionally comments tend to be a remedy to fix bad code.
-And this is certainly not what comments are supposed to do.
+Comments are a double-edged sword.
+While they may be useful at times, they can also be a liability.
+You always have to make sure you keep them up to date as you would with any piece of documentation.
+Additionally, comments tend to be a remedy for fixing bad code.
+And this is certainly not the intended purpose of comments.

 ## Bad comments